stancsz/cursor-cli-windows/README.md

 ## Notes

+- **Windows-focused**: This project is designed and optimized for Windows users
 - The container runs `cursor-agent` automatically in the background on startup if the CLI is installed
 - Logs are written to `/workspace/cursor-agent.log` inside the container
 - The container stays alive with `tail -f /dev/null` so you can exec into it
 - Set `INSTALL_CURSOR=false` in docker-compose.yml to skip CLI installation during build
 - Use interactive mode for debugging or when you need to see real-time output
+- All scripts automatically check if Docker is running before proceeding
+- Bash scripts (`.sh`) are included for reference but PowerShell scripts (`.ps1`) are the primary interface